moroen/ZWave-MQTT-plugin/README.md

     - Select serial port
 - MQTT configuration:
     - Set the IP (Host URL) of the MQTT broker
+    - best to switch OFF the retain flag (otherwise, deleted devices keep reappearing until you manually delete the messages from the broker)
 - Gateway configuration:
     - Use node names instead of numeric nodeIDs: Off
     - Ignore location: On